cybozu-go/pod-security-admission/docs/configuration.md

 ```

 For example, administrators can customize the profile.
-The following `Baseline` profile allows hostNamespaces, to add `SYSLOG` and `NET_ADMIN` capability, use of hostPort from 1024 to 65535.
+The following `Baseline` profile allows hostNamespaces, to add `SYSLOG` and `NET_ADMIN` capabilities, use of hostPorts from 1024 to 65535.

 ```yaml
 - name: baseline